Azure/spark-cdm/README.md

 # spark-cdm

 A prototype Spark data source for the Azure "Common Data Model".
 Reading and writing works, but spark-cdm is definitely a work in progress.
+For more information about the Azure Common Data Model, check out [this page](https://docs.microsoft.com/en-us/common-data-model/data-lake).

 ## Example